sheepman39/DAlTON/algorithm.md

 Output - integer representing the number of cots or tents in a site

 Steps - initialize a counter variable to 0.
-Then use a for loop to iterate over the unitQ (treating it more like a traditional array) and count the number of tents/cots each unit returns
+Then use a for loop to iterate over the unitQ (treating it more like a traditional array) and count the number of tents/cots each unit returns d
+### Site.editUnits()
+Goal - create a menu where the user can choose a unit to edit in a site

+Input - integer from the user
 ---
 ### GenericNode
 Goal - create a node that can be used with any type and (almost) every data structure we might need for this project